History of crossbows: Islamic world

-There are no references to crossbows in Islamic texts earlier than the 14th century.
+There are no references to crossbows in Islamic texts earlier than the 14th century AD.
 Arabs in general were averse to the crossbow and considered it a foreign weapon.
 They called it qaus al-rijl (foot-drawn bow), qaus al-zanbūrak (bolt bow) and qaus al-faranjīyah (Frankish bow).
 Although Muslims did have crossbows, there seems to be a split between eastern and western types.
 Muslims in Spain used the typical European trigger while eastern Muslim crossbows had a more complex trigger mechanism.